 - Input data (can be in the Google bucket, or linked to the workspace in the data table)

 - One or more workflows (If you clone a Workspace that already contains workflows, these will be present in your clone.
 If the Workflows tab of your Workspace is empty, you can import workflows from the Terra library's code and workflows section)

 One way to get up and running quickly is to clone and run the workflows in a featured workspace.
 For a quickstart example of running a pipeline on Terra, copy the Terra Quickstart workspace to your own billing account and try going through the exercises in Part 2, where you will learn:

-Once you get the hang of how pipelining works, you can practice running more complex pipeline workspaces by reproducing work in a workspace in the Showcases and Tutorials library.
+This article walks you through the important steps.
+Once you get the hang of how pipelining works, you can practice running more complex pipelines by reproducing work in a workspace in the Showcases and Tutorials library.
 See this article on curated workspaces in Terra.